robinagandhi/swa/pages/github.md

 > **Questions**
 > - What is the default name of the remote repository?
-> - What is the name of the main branch a repository?
+> - What is the name of the main branch in a repository?

 To `push` local commits in the current branch to a remote repository (`origin` in our case) and its remote branch (`master` in our case), use the following command: